Cameron Heyward: 2015

 On July 16, 2015, the Pittsburgh Steelers signed Heyward to a six-year, $59.25 million extension that includes $15 million guaranteed and a signing bonus of $12 million.

 Heyward began the season as the de facto left defensive end, along with Stephon Tuitt.
-He started the season-opener against the Patriots and recorded four combined tackles in a 28–21 loss.
-The next week, he made five solo tackles and sacked Colin Kaepernick as the Steelers routed the San Francisco 49ers 43–18.
+In Week 2, he made five solo tackles and sacked Colin Kaepernick as the Steelers routed the San Francisco 49ers 43–18.
 On November 8, 2015, Heyward racked up a season-high eight combined tackles in a 38–35 victory over the Oakland Raiders.

 Heyward finished the season with 54 combined tackles (39 solo), seven sacks, and two pass deflections in 16 games and 16 starts.
 The Pittsburgh Steelers finished second in the AFC North with a 10–6 record.
-On January 9, 2016, he made a solo tackle and sacked A. J. McCarron during an 18–16 victory over the Cincinnati Bengals.
-The following game, the Pittsburgh Steelers lost 23–16 to the eventual Super Bowl 50 Champions, the Broncos.
+On January 9, 2016, he made a solo tackle and sacked A. J. McCarron during an 18–16 victory over the Cincinnati Bengals in the Wild Card Round.
+The following game, the Pittsburgh Steelers lost 23–16 to the eventual Super Bowl 50 Champions, the Broncos, in the Divisional Round.
 Heyward was ranked 88th on the NFL Top 100 Players of 2016.